WMAC Masters: Special Match: Mixed Doubles

 On one occasion in Season 2, a male combatant would team up with a female combatant to take on another male/female team in what was called a Mixed Doubles match.
-In the lone case, Superstar had teamed up with Lady Lightning in order to take on the team of Tracer and Chameleon.
-Superstar and Lady Lightning were Team Yellow, while Tracer and Chameleon were Team Red.
+In the lone case, Superstar had teamed up with Lady Lightning (as Team Yellow) in order to take on the team of Tracer and Chameleon (as Team Red).
 The match took place in the Doom City battlezone, where they also had to fend off a group of Kabuki Warriors.
 It was just like a regular preliminary match, but there would be only one health gauge for each team, meaning that the two members of each team were competing as one.
 Team Yellow emerged victorious, and for their victory, they received the Ki-Symbols of their defeated opponents (Superstar getting Tracer's Ki-Symbol and Lady Lightning getting Chameleon's).